Misspecification-robust likelihood-free inference in high dimensions: Conclusion

 \section{Conclusion}

-In this work, we have extended the existing BOLFI methodology for likelihood-free inference to high-dimensional parameter spaces, through the use of additively defined discrepancies and exponentiated loss proxy likelihoods.
+In this work, we have extended existing LFI methodology to make new links with model misspecification, scalability to high-dimensional parameter spaces, and modularised inference: this is achieved through the use of additively defined generalised losses and exponentiated loss proxy likelihoods.
 The methodology exhibits efficient use of simulation resources in high-dimensional spaces, targeting parameter acquisitions local to the marginal modes through the use of Bayesian optimisation, and also contains robustness to misspecification through the use of exponentiated loss likelihoods and tempering in the case of large minimum discrepancies.
-We demonstrate the ability of the algorithm to work well compared to existing methods in 100-dimensional spaces for Gaussian and GVAR models, representing a very high-dimensional space for likelihood-free inference.
+The robustness properties of the inference procedure integrate naturally within a subjective Bayesian framework, in which the practising statistician is able to include summary statistics representing their suspicions regarding the misspecification of their statistical model, presenting an interpretable method for detecting and accounting for model shortcomings.

-We note that the fully factorized structure of the posterior is an assumption that may not hold, but the marginal distributions of the parameters should still be well specified.
-If there is strong \textit{a priori} belief that the correlation structure between any specific parameters cannot be ignored, then individual low-dimensional interaction terms can be included within the kernel without overly compromising the computational efficiency of the method.
-Including pairwise terms in the discrepancy also combines the acquisition functions associated with the corresponding parameters.
-When wanting to use the same simulations for inference on different parameters, it is necessary to limit the number of correlations considered in order to maintain the independence of the parameter acquisitions for each dimension.
+Split-BOLFI also offers a flexible framework to explore various structures in the joint posterior of the high-dimensional parameter space.
+The approach sidesteps the curse of dimensionality with a divide-and-conquer strategy, still allowing for \textit{a priori} specification of posterior correlation between specific parameters.

-We also stress that the same kernel does not need to be used for the purposes of simulation acquisition and posterior characterization, depending on the structure anticipated.
-It is possible to use separate GP priors to make efficient parameter acquisitions optimally for the marginal distributions, then use the resulting parameter values and discrepancy evaluations to build a likelihood proxy with a complex correlation structure.
-The acquisitions will not have been performed completely optimally for modelling the joint distribution, but we consider drawing simulations optimally for marginal characterisation to be a generally reasonable acquisition strategy.
+The same kernel does not need to be used for the purposes of simulation acquisition and posterior characterization, depending on the structure anticipated.
+It is possible to use separate GP priors to make efficient parameter acquisitions for the subset distributions, then use the resulting parameter values and discrepancy evaluations to build a likelihood proxy with an overlapping correlation structure.
+The acquisitions will not have been performed completely optimally for modelling the joint distribution, but we consider drawing simulations optimally for subset characterisation to be a generally reasonable acquisition strategy.

 We also demonstrated the ability of the Split-BOLFI framework to work with real data on a generative model relevant to questions in contemporary epidemiology.
 We successfully perform inference in a 30-dimensional space (also a large parameter space for likelihood-free methods), to identify novel and biologically consistent competition dynamics between pathogens in a real world problem.